spykelionel/connectr/README.md

-# 🎪 CircusPrime - Where Every Day is a Performance!
+# 🎪 CircusPrime - Where Every Day is a Performance

 Welcome to **CircusPrime**, the most vibrant, energetic, and playful social network where every interaction feels like part of an amazing circus performance!
 Step right up and join a community that celebrates wonder, excitement, and connection through bold colors, playful animations, and engaging interactions.